 Thanks.
 Thanks, Sandra.
 Yeah, I'm going to talk about management of new patients really.
 So we quite often have clinics that go on late.
-And if you have a male osteo carro physio work in the evening, think about not having any female new patients only have patients that they've actually you've actually seen before that you know, and again, you know, vice versa, if you've got females try not to have male patients.
+And if you have a male osteo, chiro, physio work in the evening, think about not having any female new patients, only have patients that you've actually seen before and that you know, and again, you know, vice versa, if you've got females, try not to have male patients.
 So It's about managing that risk as well.
-And as Saunders said, triaging, so if you are going to decide that you do want to have your patients in the evening, maybe a triage, maybe have a call with them. chaperones, you could have somebody in as a chaperone, you could have your duty to have you made sure that your section list is around.
+And as Sandra said, triaging, so if you are going to decide that you do want to have new patients in the evening, maybe a triage, maybe have a call with them.
+And in the evenings, you could have somebody in as a chaperone, you could make sure that your receptionist is around.
 So it's just thinking about things like that.
-And also, if you're in the clinic, and you are the last one there, and you are leaving, at the end of the evening, does somebody know that you've actually got left the clinic?
-On your way?
-Oh, if you're a sole practitioner, but everybody knows where you are.
-So if you have a big team, but we were talking about with the teams about the last person, when they leave, they just get into the habit of contacting first is my manager that they want to decide it just to say that they've left the clinic.
+And also, if you're in the clinic, and you are the last one there, and you are leaving at the end of the evening, does somebody know that you've actually left the clinic and are on your way home?
+Or, if you're a sole practitioner, does anybody know where you are.
+So if you have a big team, but we were talking about with the teams, the last person, when they leave, they just get into the habit of contacting first the manager, just to say that they've left the clinic.
 So then, if it's on a Friday evening, nobody's then wondering, I happen to live alone, don't turn up on a Monday.
 So it's just about thinking about things like that.
-And actually, the WhatsApp is a really good way just to say, Yeah, I'm out of locked up, and I'm on my way home, if something happens to them on their way home.
-That's very unfortunate, but it's outside your responsibility as a as a clinic owner, because that that could happen anyway.
-But as a clinic owner, you have a duty of care to your staff to make sure that they leave a duty of care enhanced by simply knowing that they have left the building.
+And actually, the WhatsApp is a really good way just to say. yeah, I'm out, I've locked up, and I'm on my way home, if something happens to them on their way home, that's very unfortunate, but it's outside your responsibility as a clinic owner, because that could happen anyway.
+But as a clinic owner, you have a duty of care to your staff to make sure that they leave safely.

+How is that duty of care enhanced by simply knowing that they have left the building.

-Well, it's just making sure that they that they haven't that they that they have left the buildings that they haven't gone missing that they haven't been, I don't know whether you remember Suzy Lamplugh who showed that person to house on the Friday and didn't turn left alone and didn't turn up for work on the Monday and that's when they alerted but the alert had gone missing.
-So it's around just making sure that somebody doesn't go missing something some, you know, that that person has left.
-Okay.
+Well, it's just making sure that they have left the building, that they haven't gone missing, that they haven't been, I don't know whether you remember Suzy Lamplugh who showed that person the house on the Friday, lived alone and didn't turn up for work on the Monday and that's when they alerted, put the alert up that she had gone missing.
+So it's around just making sure that somebody doesn't go missing, that person has left.

-On my part, what it's doing is it's reassuring you the clinic owner that the practitioner has has got to the end of their day and isn't in trouble in the clinic when they might otherwise.
-Yeah, thank you, Lizzie has asked whether there's anything you would specifically include in this triaging process, when you're deciding who to see at the end of the day?
+What it's doing is it's reassuring you, the clinic owner, the practitioner has got to the end of their day and isn't in trouble in the clinic when they might otherwise.
+Yeah, thank you.
+Lizzie has asked whether there's anything you would specifically include in this triaging process, when you're deciding who to see at the end of the day?